 Text-to-voice is an excellent outcome of character recognition technology that every dyslexic or visually impaired can benefit from.
-Popular Apps like Smartynote Pro and Evernote widely use this functionality to serve their users who have learning disorder.
+Popular Apps like Smartynote Pro and Evernote widely use this functionality to serve their users who have a learning disorder.
 Taking a step further, A Japanese company implemented the technology in a pair of smart glasses.
-Keisuke Shimakage from Institute of Advanced Media Arts and Sciences, Japan developed OTON Glass that reads text to the wearers.
-It’s an effective tool for people with dyslexia or poor vision, or for travellers abroad.
+Keisuke Shimakage from the Institute of Advanced Media Arts and Sciences, Japan developed OTON Glass that reads text to the wearers.
+It’s an effective tool for people with dyslexia or poor vision, or for travelers abroad.

 OTON Glasses have two small cameras and an earpiece.
-The camera captures pictures of words that user wants to read and reads out the words for the user via the earpiece.
+The camera captures pictures of words that the user wants to read and reads out the words for the user via the earpiece.
 All you have to do is to turn on the OTON GLASS and turn to the character you want to read.

 “It’s difficult for us to imagine a world where things you were able to read before become suddenly incomprehensible.
 We forget about the days when we were unable to read, before growing older and becoming literate,” Shimakage, CEO of Tokyo-based startup Oton Glass, said during a recent interview with The Japan Times.